HuangChiEn/easy_config/docs/en/source/About.rst

 #.
-   **simple & customized syntax of declaration (partially support)**
+   **Hierachical section config (nested dictionary)**

 #.
-   **Accept multiple config file with dynamic style**
+   **Accept multiple config file in dynamic loading manner**

 #.
-   **Dynamically loading the sub-config in root config file**
+   **Support customized class (initialized by keyword arguments)**

 #.
-   **Declare customized class instance in the config file**
+   **Commend-line update all declared-value wherever it belong, even in hierachical section**

 #.
-   **Commend-line update all declared-value wherever it belong**

-#.
-   **Support the absl style FLAGS functionality**
+   **Support the absl style FLAGS functionality (declare once, use anywhere)**

-#.
-   **Omegaconf like hierachical config**

 And, of course the following attribute will also be supported :

 *
-  dot-access of any default argument (flatten argument)
+  dot-access of any arguments (even in nested dictionary)

 *
-  dict-access of any section argument (non-flatten argument)

-*
-  commend-line update any argument value (flatten & non-flatten argument)

-*
-  add different settings while choosing to overload previous one.

-*
   inline comment '#', now you can write comment in everyline ~

 *
-  support arguments (flatten) interpolation!!
+  support arguments interpolation!!

 *
-  support config conversion, which bridge the easy_config into the other config file ~
+  support config conversion, which turn easy_config into the other kind of config package (omegaconf, argparse, ..., etc.)

 *
   support hierachical configurating system with dynamic override ~